Day 1 – Fly USA to Melbourne

 Australia’s Kangaroo Island offers a chance to see the Australia you have dreamed of: spectacular coastal landscapes; deserted white sandy beaches; all those unusual wild animals like koalas and kangaroos; sheep and cattle farms; red dirt roads; the freshest seafood and local produce; and of course the finest wines.

 Your morning will be filled with some of the most iconic coastal landscapes Australia possesses - places like Remarkable Rocks and Admiral’s Arch.
 All the while your sharp-eyed guide will point out kangaroos, wallabies, koalas, fur-seals and any number of birds.
 Break for morning tea - a legacy of our colonial past we have retained with lip-smacking relish: fresh ground coffee; loose-leaf tea and some home made snacks to die for!

-After breakfast your guide will collect you for more personalised exploring.
+After breakfast your guide will collect you for more personalized exploring.
 Start by sharing a beach with Australian sea-lions and learn about their seafood feasts interspersed with a little snoozing on the sand - a great life if you can out swim at great white shark!
 Head inland to a family honey farm where you can taste a delicious array of honeys from the Eucalyptus trees for which Australia is famous.
-Next is a farm with a difference - where they milk sheep and make flavoursome cheeses and yoghurts.
+Next is a farm with a difference - where they milk sheep and make cheeses and yogurts.

-Southern Ocean Lodge (B, L, D)
+Oceanview Eco Villas (B, L, D)

 Day 12 – Kangaroo Island Private Touring